ashleyncasanova/python-tutorial-giraffe-academy/README.md

 else:
     print("Invalid Operator")
 ```
+>Note: The numbers must be converted into float or integer form.
 ___
 ### **Dictionary**
 *Special structure in python that allows us to store key-value pairs.

 \
 **Example 1:** Convert three digit month abreviation into full month name.
 ```python